Fatigue Failure | Pseudarthrosis Association | Long Construct Risk

 Overview

 Rod fractures are a biomechanical complication representing fatigue failure of spinal instrumentation under cyclic loading.
-They occur in 2-20% of spinal fusions, with incidence directly related to construct length and complexity.
+They occur in roughly 2-26% of spinal fusions, with incidence directly related to construct length, three-column osteotomy, and residual sagittal malalignment.

 - Higher rates in revision surgery compared to primary